Rhene amanzi

 Rhene amanzi is a species of jumping spider in the genus Rhene.
 The male was first identified in 2013 and the female in 2018.
-It is small and dark brown, almost black, although the female is larger than the male.
 The species is named after the Amanzi Private Game Reserve in Free State, South Africa, which is the only place that it has been found.
+It is dark brown, almost black, and small, although the female is larger than the male.
+The upper part of the cephalothorax, or carapace, is trapezoid and dominated by a large trapezoid eye field.
+Its front legs are fatter than the others.
+Its copulatory organs are distinctive.
 It differs from other spiders in the genus by the large triangular embolus found on the male and the shallow notch in the female's epigyne.
+The male also has a very small palpal tibia that has a sharp curved spike, or tibial apophysis, which ends in a point.

-Taxonomy
+Etymology and taxonomy

-Rhene amanzi was first identified by Wanda Wesołowska and Charles Haddad in 2013.
-It was allocated to the genus Rhene, which is named after the Greek female name, shared by mythological figures.
-The genus is part of the subtribe Dendryphantina in the tribe Dendryphantini, and is related to the genera Dendryphantes and Macaroeris.
+Rhene amanzi is a species of jumping spider, a member of the family Salticidae, that was first described by Wanda Wesołowska and Charles Haddad in 2013.
+It is one of over 500 different species identified by Wesołowska in her career, making her the most prolific author in the discipline since Eugène Simon.
+They allocated it to the genus Rhene, which is named after the Greek female name shared by mythological figures.
 The species is named after the Amanzi Private Game Reserve, where the first example was collected.